- TIES Overview

 ecoDestinations - Brazil

-From the Amazon, the largest rainforest in the world, to Pantanal, the largest wetlands in the world, Brazil's natural landscapes feature a diverse range of ecosystems, all with unique ecotourism opportunities.
+From the Amazon, the largest rainforest in the world, to Pantanal, the largest wetlands in the world, Brazil's natural and marine landscapes feature a diverse range of ecosystems, all with unique ecotourism opportunities.

 CERRADO - The Magical Brazilian Heartland: The heartland of Brazil, the "cerrado", covers an area equal to Western Europe (2 million sq km) and is thought to be one of the South American continent's more ancient ecosystems.